 - Preheat oven to 450°F (230°C).

 - Peel and trim the turnips as needed.
 Cut the turnips into relatively thick slices (approximately ¾").
 Put the turnips in a bowl and splash them with olive oil and salt.
 Allow the turnips to sit for 10 to 15 minutes to allow them to release moisture.

 - Place a lightly oiled roasting pan in the oven for about 5 minutes to get hot.
 Place the turnips on the pan to roast.
 Allow to roast on one side for about 10 minutes or until a nice light crust is formed.
 Turn and roast the reverse side for about 5 minutes.
 Remove and set aside.
 Discard any released water in the roasting pan.

 - Reduce the oven to 375°F (180°C).

-- Roll out the Tart Shell Dough and place into a 9" (23cm) tart pan.
+- Roll out the Tart Shell Dough and place it into a 9" (23cm) tart pan.
 Gently work the dough into the corners, being careful not to stretch the dough.
-Place the dough inside tart pan.
-Carefully push into corners without stretching.
+Carefully push into the edges.
 Trim excess dough from edges and save for another use.
 Prick the dough with a fork a few times to prevent the dough from bubbling when baking.
 Line the dough with parchment paper and fill it with pie weights.

 - After the shell has cooled arrange the turnips on the shell.
 Spread the chard around the turnips.

 - Add the egg, mustard, and cream in a medium bowl and mix well.
 Salt and pepper as needed.
 Pour all of the mixture slowly into the tart, filling all spaces.

 - Bake for 40-45 minutes, the filling should puff slightly with some nice browning on top.
 The crust should be crispy.
 Allow it to cool for 5-10 minutes before removing it from the pan.
 Serve warm or at room temperature.